-3Agricultural potential is crucial because not all independent agricultural civilizations are able to blossom into independent states.
-According to archaeologists, Eurasia as a whole saw only two independent agrarian revolutions of sufficient productive potential to have each given rise to populous agrarian civilizations reaching the stage of large polity formation: the Fertile Crescent of West Asia, and East Asia's agrarian core in what today is China (see Fuller (2010); Larson et al. (2014), among others).
+7According to archaeologists, Eurasia as a whole saw only two independent agrarian revolutions of sufficient productive potential to have each given rise to populous agrarian civilizations reaching the stage of large polity formation: the Fertile Crescent of West Asia, and East Asia's agrarian core in what today is China (see, among others, e.g., Fuller, 2010; Larson et al., 2014).
+All other Eurasian and North African agrarian societies received the bulk of their domesticates from one or both of these core regions.

-4Borcan et al. (2021) find that on average 3,400 years separate the first emergence of societies relying mainly on domesticates and the first emergence of a full state in eight pristine sites that include the Fertile Crescent, China, Mesoamerica, and the Andes.
+8Borcan et al. (2021) find that on average 3,400 years separate the first emergence of societies relying mainly on domesticates and the first emergence of a full state in eight pristine sites that include the Fertile Crescent, China, Mesoamerica, and the Andes.
 This specified sequence of development follows a long tradition of scholarship, which posits that the adoption of agriculture would give rise to larger populations and stratified societies and states (Boix, 2015; Diamond, 1997; Fukuyama, 2011; Carneiro, 1970; Galor, 2022).
+See Currie et al. (2020) for empirical modeling of the role of time since agriculture adoption.

-5Located in western Henan Province along the middle Yellow River in today's North China (Figure 7), Erlitou is also considered the precursor of the Qin dynasty and China's original political center.
+9Located in western Henan Province along the middle Yellow River in today's North China (Figure 7), Erlitou is also considered the precursor of the Qin dynasty and China's original political center.
 While the claim of Erlitou being the capital of the mythic Xia dynasty remains contested, there is less dispute about Erlitou being the first state in eastern Asia and the region around it being where the earliest state building in China was concentrated.

-6Based on Murdock and Provost (1973) index of cultural complexity, the pre-historic dataset that we constructed to measure social complexity contains rich information on size, location, degree of urbanization, population density, state hierarchy, etc. of identifiable cultures (refer to Section 3.3.2 for details).
+10The pre-historic dataset that we constructed to measure social complexity contains rich information on size, location, degree of urbanization, population density, state hierarchy, etc. of identifiable cultures (refer to Section 3.3.2 for details).

-millet hotspots similarly diverged from the rest of eastern Asia from around 6,000BCE, with rice hotpots catching up 2,000 years later.7 To identify this relationship causally, we exploit an event study design that relies on the approximate dates of the domestication of these crops.
-We confirm that the domestication of these two crops is associated with an increase in the level of social complexity in their respective hotspots.
-In terms of magnitude, the domestication of millet increased social complexity in the millet hotspots by more than one standard deviation and close to half of the mean in the next millennium.
+historical roots.
+We then confirm that this divergence was driven by the geographic distribution of agricultural potential, using the hotspots for millet and rice as our independent variable.
+Specifically, millet hotspots diverged from the rest of eastern Asia from around 6,000 BCE, with rice hotpots catching up 2,000 years later.
+To identify this relationship causally, we exploit an event study that relies on the estimated dates of domestication and diffusion of these crops, and confirm that respective hotspots in and around where millet and rice were initially domesticated show a distinct increase in the level of social complexity in later centuries.
+In terms of magnitude, a one millennium earlier adoption of domesticated millet increased social complexity in a millet hotspot by more than one standard deviation and close to half of the mean in the next millennium.